 Long-term and entrenched patterns require more thought to manage and end.
 It can become tricky to manage aggressive reactions in longer term relationships.
 Their behaviors can be so atrocious that it can be hard to hold back criticism and rejection, and a rejecting statement can slip out of your mouth when you lose focus.
 If you do slip and make a rejecting act, the other person’s violence is not your fault, they are always responsible for their actions.
 You may be able to reduce the sting of the rejection by apologizing for not being sensitive enough to what they are very sensitive to, without taking responsibility for their bad actions.

 Explosive behavior.
-When the other person is getting very violent, just as in an earthquake situation, it may be best to “duck, cover, and hold.”
+When the other person is generally not constantly seething with anger, but can get explosively violent, it might help to do what you do during an earthquake during the event: “duck, cover, and hold.”
 When the explosion is over, reassess your situation and find solutions to prevent it from happening again.
 This may require big changes on your part.

 Ultimately, give love and compassion.
-Above all else, keep a focus on love and compassion.
+Above all else, keep a focus on love and compassion while you set and hold boundaries.

 The RBA rule

-Rejection Begets Aggression (the RBA rule) requires us to think about rejection and aggression in new ways.
+Rejection Begets Aggression (the RBA rule).
+A rejection involves exposing someone to a subjectively perceived danger, especially relationship danger, and often involves a quick and dramatic put down which is humiliating.
+The RBA rule requires us to think about rejection and aggression in new ways.
 It takes practice and everyone should expect to fail at times, sometimes spectacularly.
+This article provides some ideas about how to manage rejection and hold boundaries.

 The first definition of rejection above comes from a meta study of rejection and aggression by social science researchers Leary, Twenge and Quinlivan.
-Their definition comes from looking at many forms of rejection, including partner homicide and assault.
+Their definition comes from looking at many forms of rejection, including minor social slights, partner assault and homicide.
 Interpersonal rejection as a determinant of anger and aggression.
 Personality and social psychology review, 10(2), 111-132 (2006).

 The description of subjective dangers and response patterns are described by adult attachment theory and science.
 The Conflict Model, developed by Mark Baumann for clients and professionals relies particularly on attachment theory as described by the Dynamic Maturational Model of Attachment and Adaptation (DMM).
 Crittenden, Patricia M. & Landini, Andrea (2011), Assessing Adult Attachment: A Dynamic-Maturational Approach to Discourse Analysis, W.W.
 Norton & Company.
 Crittenden, Patricia M. (2016, 2d ed), Raising Parents: Attachment, representation, and treatment, Routledge.